locomotion-classification/locomotion-classification.github.io/README.md

 Data merging process involved concatenating data from different locomotion modes, different sensors, and different acquisition campaigns.
 As you might notice, the sensor data are sampled at two different sampling frequencies (200 Hz and 1000 Hz).
 We chose to downsample the high frequency data to align the features.
 Also, we had to get rid of the time samples that contain sensor data for locomotion modes, such as, 'stand-walk', 'walk-stand' or 'turn', as we do not consider them in this study.

 As a result of the choices made in the above and data cleaning, we end up with **```256,085 data samples```**, each containing 44 features for one of the 7 class labels.
-For supervised classification tasks, we have used 80% of the total data (204,868 samples) for training and validation (80% for training, 20% for validation), and kept aside 20% (51,217 samples) as test data, apart from CNN based classification.
-For CNN, we chose 70% of the total data, and split the rest in equal halves (15%) for validation and testing, respectively.
+For supervised classification tasks, we have used 80% of the total data (204,868 samples) for training and validation (80% for training, 20% for validation), and kept aside 20% (51,217 samples) as test data.
+For methods where a validation set is not required, we use both the training and validation sets to build the models.

 ### 4.3 Data Pre-Processing